Sh1penfire/pixelcraft/README.md

 Pace Point and Panic:
 Electric anti air turrets.
 Point however can target ground.
 The trio fire forms of electric attacks using electric missiles.

-Pulse:
+Pulse and Beat:
-A suport turret that shoots healing bullets that repear blocks.
-Also does decent damage.
+Suport turrets that shoots healing bullets that repear blocks.
+They don't auto aim yet.

+Puver:
+A suport electric turret that slows down hit targets.
+Frag bullets ignore tiles can also inflict the debuff.